eclipse-kura/kura/_posts/builtin/2017-10-23-nvidiatm-triton-server-inference-engine.md

 The [Nvidia™ Triton Server](https://developer.nvidia.com/nvidia-triton-inference-server) is an open-source inference service software that enables the user to deploy trained AI models from any framework on GPU or CPU infrastructure.
 It supports all major frameworks like TensorFlow, TensorRT, PyTorch, ONNX Runtime, and even custom framework backend.
 With specific backends, it is also possible to run Python scripts, mainly for pre-and post-processing purposes, and exploit the [DALI](https://github.com/triton-inference-server/dali_backend) building block for optimized operations.
 For more detail about the Triton Server, please refer to the official [website](https://github.com/triton-inference-server/server).

-The ESF Triton Server component is the implementation of the inference engine APIs and provides methods for interacting with a local or remote Nvidia™ Triton Server.
+The Kura Triton Server component is the implementation of the inference engine APIs and provides methods for interacting with a local or remote Nvidia™ Triton Server.
 As presented below, the component enables the user to configure a local server running on the gateway or to communicate to an external server to load specific models.

 ![triton_server]({{ site.baseurl }}/assets/images/builtin/triton_server.png)